avvorstenbosch/FairAlgorithmsLossExploration/README.md

 # Fair Algorithms from the Loss Function - Exploratory Project
 ![Alt text](./PruleFairness.png?raw=true "Fairness in predictions for sensitive attributes")
-This repository is about the exploration of implementing fairness metrics in the loss functions of Neural Networks.
+This repository is about the exploration of implementing fairness metrics in the loss functions of neural networks.
 The inspiration for this project came from a adversarial fairness project by [GoDataDriven](https://godatadriven.com/blog/towards-fairness-in-ml-with-adversarial-networks/).

 ## Notebook